2mac/mcmackins.org/articles/openbsd.md

 order to function, which appeals to my libertarian tendencies.

 Because of this situation, I've decided to switch to BSD basically anywhere I can.
-I'm starting with my new ThinkPad T480 laptop I got recently, which I'm using to write this article.
+I'm starting with my new ThinkPad T480 laptop I got after a frustrating two-month wait (blame COVID-19), which I'm using to write this article.
 My preferred BSD is OpenBSD because of its simplicity and focus on security.
 I've started to take computer security a lot more seriously lately, and OpenBSD makes it relatively painless to build a secure system.

 I am planning to build a NAS soon, and I'll be using FreeBSD for its first class support of the amazing ZFS file system.
 I plan to use FreeNAS for the